Research at Leeds Beckett

 She is currently preparing two edited books, "Women in the Media: Who Creates the News?" and "The Future of Sustainability", and upon completion of thesis corrections she is planning to develop a monograph from her second thesis, on CSR and the British press.
 She is also currently editing a special number of a journal 'Social Sciences' on Media and Nationalism.

-In her work, she is particularly interested in women's studies, and she has looked at the position of women in Public Relations and Journalism, and recently she has submitted a proposal for funding proposing to look at the position of women in the UK's advertising industry.
+In her work, she is particularly interested in women's studies, and she has looked at the position of women in Public Relations and Journalism, and recently she has obtained funding from the British Academy to look at the position of women in the UK's advertising industry.
+In addition, she is also leading EUPRERA project on women in public relations.